root-project/web/blog/_posts/2024-11-15-2nd-hackathon.md

 ---
- title: "Get ready for the 2nd ROOT Hackathon: Python, Docs, Tutorials"
+ title: "A look back at the 2nd ROOT Hackathon: Python, Docs, Tutorials"
  layout: archive
  author: Monica Dessole
 ---

+Brief intro: Hackathon was last week, 3 days, held at CERN, Geneva

+Participants: how many, from which countries, from which institution.
+How many coordinators.

+Venue: IdeaSquare

+Topics: Python, Docs, Tutorials

+Outcomes: 60 PRs, ecc ecc

+Extra: lunches and social dinner

+Conclusions/What's next?

 You may already have heard the news: the ROOT team is hosting the [2nd ROOT Hackathon](https://indico.cern.ch/event/1463778/) on November 25-27!
 This multi-day event will focus on modernising existing ROOT tutorials, enhancing Python interfaces and their documentation.